Naomi Gray

 Naomi Jean Thomas Gray (18 May 1922 - 29 December 2006) was the first female Vice President of Planned Parenthood and the first female social work instructor at San Francisco State University.
-She was a professor at San Francisco State University.
-She created several organizations in the field of public health.
-She was appointed to the San Francisco Health Commission in 1985.
+She created several organizations in the field of public health, and was appointed to the San Francisco Health Commission in 1985.
 She was also honored as an Indiana Distinguished Citizen.

 Early life and education

 Naomi Gray was born Naomi Jean Thomas in Hattiesburg, Mississippi.
 She was raised in Indiana along with her four siblings.
 She graduated from Crispus Attucks High School.

-In 1945 Gray earned her bachelor's degree in Sociology from Hampton University.
-She later received her master's degree from Indiana University.
+In 1945 Gray earned her bachelor's degree in Sociology from Hampton Institute.
+She later received her Master of Social Work from Indiana University School of Social Work at Indiana University Indianapolis.

 Career

 Upon graduation, Gray became a caseworker for a foster care agency in Indianapolis.
 She was honored as an Indiana Distinguished Citizen.
-Soon after she began working for the Planned Parenthood Federation of America.
-During her 20 years at the job she earned the position of Vice President, making her the first Black female to hold the position at the organization.
+Soon after, she began working for the Planned Parenthood Federation of America.
+During her 20 years on the job she earned the position of Vice President, making her the first Black female to hold the position at the organization.
 She later moved to San Francisco and served on the city's Public Health Department.
 She co-created and developed many public health programs.